hotmodelsactress.com

 Best Movies

-He was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and won the American Comedy Award Funniest Actor in a Motion Picture (Leading Role) for his role as Harry Burns in romantic comedy film When Harry Met Sally...
+He was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and won the American Comedy Award for Funniest Actor in a Motion Picture (Leading Role) for his role as Harry Burns in romantic comedy film When Harry Met Sally...
 (1989)

 He directed, wrote, produced and starred as Buddy Young, Jr. in comedy drama movie Mr. Saturday Night (1992), for which he was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.